Franklin-oliveira/Franklin-oliveira/README.md

 ### About me:

 - 🏡 I'm from Fortaleza - CE, Brazil
-- 🔭 I'm currently working on antifraud.
+- 🔭 I'm currently working on fraud detection models.
 - 🎲 Love data, programming and technology.
-- 🌱 Avid to learn new technologies.
+- 🌱 Avid to learn new tools.
 - 🤔 Interested in: Machine Learning, Deep Learning, Statistics, ML Engineering, Data Engineering, Big Data, Data Ops
 - 🐧 Always looking for new challenges to apply my skills and collaborate with others!
 If you have something for me, please let me know. ;)